i502Club/OS_Square/readme.md

 ## Getting Started
 This is a payment provider plugin for [![OpenStore Ecommerce](assets/images/os_logo_150X29.png)](https://www.openstore-ecommerce.com/en-gb/OpenStore).
 It will enable any
-DNN 9.4+ site running OpenStore to accept CC payments into their [Square](https://squareup.com/) account.
+DNN 9.4+ site running OpenStore to accept CC and ACH payments into their [Square](https://squareup.com/) account.
 You must have a valid Square account and a [developers](https://developer.squareup.com/) api key for this provider to work.

 ### About the Install
-The current version of DNN depends on Newtonsoft.Json v10.0.3 and Square v10.0.0 depends on Newtonsoft.Json 12+.
+The current version of DNN depends on Newtonsoft.Json v10.0.3 and Square v11.0.0 depends on Newtonsoft.Json 12+.
 You cannot overwrite the version which DNN depends on without errors therefore this module install updates the web config with binding redirects to support side by side versions of Newtonsoft.